 14. Open your feelings with someone you trust

 Being mentally strong does not mean not having feelings, but knowing how to handle them.
 It is natural that in the face of adversity, you feel overwhelmed and crying.
 Keeping your pain or worry can plunge you into isolation that causes you a sense of loneliness and even depression.
 Your friends, family, and loved ones are there to support and accompany you even in the most challenging parts of your life.
 Go to them when you need them.
-Having someone you trust at your side will help you channel those emotions to leave your mind and body more easily
+Having someone you trust at your side will help you channel those emotions to leave your mind and body more easily.

 15. Take a walk

 We are part of nature, and that is why being in it is so good.
 Even if you live in a large city, you can find ways to maintain that contact, such as in parks, or some green area.
-Try to include this kind of walk in your routine, step on the grass, touch trees, enjoy this powerful connection, and recharge your energies to gain some peace of mind.
+Try to include this kind of walk in your routine, step on the grass, touch trees, enjoy this powerful connection, and recharge your batteries to gain some peace of mind.
 Another thing you can also do is go rollerblading or cycling.
 The idea is to take a quiet walk without interruptions and enjoy it to the fullest.

 16. Listen to classical or ambient music

 The power of sound within the mind is incredible, to such an extent that certain songs calm us and make us feel happy.
 The classic compositions are the most recommended to stimulate the brain, increasing its ability to concentrate and study.
 They also provide immense calm to the body.
 Ambient sounds that mimic nature are another very effective alternative with which you can try.
 Especially when you are meditating, taking a walk, or doing something artistic.
 You can also listen to positive songs that uplift you.